Residential Care Homes

 Convicted Drug Felons in RCH facilities ARE potentially eligible for GA provided that they are NOT fleeing to avoid prosecution, or custody and confinement after conviction.

-Note: Fleeing Felons are NOT eligible for GA.
+Reminder: Fleeing Felons are NOT eligible for GA.

 Medi-Cal

-Residents of RCHs are not AUTOMATICALLY eligible for Medi-Cal.
-However, it is the EWs responsibility to explore the client’s eligibility for Medi-Cal.
+Residents of RCHs are not automatically eligible for Medi-Cal.
+However, it is the EW's responsibility to explore the client’s eligibility for Medi-Cal.

 CalFresh

-Residents of RCHs are NOT eligible for, or entitled to receive CalFresh
+Residents of RCHs are NOT eligible for, or entitled to receive CalFresh.

 Income

 Income received in the month of application is considered available and must be used in computing the amount of the client’s GA benefits.
+Staff at the facility will provide SSA with a written statement if it is believed that there is no income (as stated by the applicant).
+If there is no evidence to the contrary, that statement will be acceptable.

-Note: ALL applicants/recipients residing in an RCH MUST apply for SSI.
+Reminder: ALL applicants/recipients residing in an RCH MUST apply for SSI.
 If there is not an SSI application pending, the applicant/recipient is NOT entitled to the RCH payment level.

 Income Reports